"No apology would seem to be necessary for publishing an essay on currency and banking."

 He hired Yankee farm girls to do the job and his companies provided boardinghouses, schools, stores and banks, probably thanks to Owen’s influence.
 He was hoping to avoid the Manchester he saw in 1801.
 He believed good will would erase exploitation in his companies and confirm his faith in a generous God.

 Appleton moved on from Waltham and founded the city of Lowell in 1821.
 With his mills in place along the Merrimack River, he then turned to marketing and research trying to predict which fabrics would succeed.
-His technical superiority meant selling more cloth at a lower price.
-People flocked to see this new venture, even Davy Crockett from the woods of Tennessee and Charles Dickens, who beat the drum for Appleton’s more superior system than what stood up in England.
+People flocked to see this new venture.
+Even Davy Crockett from the woods of Tennessee and Charles Dickens came and beat the drum for Appleton’s system, which they said was superior even to the English model.
+This technical superiority meant selling more cloth at a lower price.

 Appleton became the president or director of 22 companies.
 He also tried banking, which at the time could yield huge dividends, but also were a high risk.
 In the end, Appleton felt the banking system was “merely a broken promise”.
 Only $97,000 of his fortune came through banking.
 He also dabbled in insurance, once making $15,000 on a $200 investment, but again high risks knocked down most of his profits.